seifelabed21/mindshift/Readme.txt.txt

-# Hackathon Project: Authentication App
+# Hackathon Project: Mental Health Website

 ## Overview

-This project is a simple authentication application built with React, featuring a **Login** and **Sign Up** page.
-The app uses modern design principles with Tailwind CSS for styling and is fully responsive.
+This project is a simple Mental Health Website built with React, featuring a **Login** and **Sign Up** page.
+The website uses modern design principles with Tailwind CSS for styling and is fully responsive.

 ---